na-na-hi/renget/archive/MixtralForRetards.md

 >"### Response: "
 Without the quotation marks and make sure the spaces are respected.

-Also put "</s> " as the Separator in formatting without the quotation marks if using ST, make sure the space after the newline is respected.

-Note: If using Alpaca changing the Output Sequence to "### Response (4 paragraphs, natural, creative, engaging): " seems to improve quality of creative based responses.
+Note: If using Alpaca changing the Last Output Sequence to "### Response (4 paragraphs, natural, creative, engaging): " seems to improve quality of creative based responses.

 ---